Borgor-Chefs/CompTIA-Notes/devices/mobile phones/Mobile Device Management.md

     - camera

 Companies will either control the entire device or a specific partition of your device.
 If a company manages just a partition, this is actually better because if you ever decide to leave, they can blow away the partition with the company data on it and leave your personal data intact.

+Companies can also install a firewall on your device to either limit or protect their users from viruses or suspicious activity on the device.